 Key Stage 4 (Years 10, 11)

-In Year 11, students follow an in-depth study of a crucial period in the development of the USA.
+In Year 11, students follow an in-depth study of a crucial period in the development of the USA, The American West, 1840-1895.
+This is followed by a unit on Weimar and Nazi Germany, 1918-1939.
 The course develops important analytical skills.
 Students learn how to interpret a variety of sources and how to weigh up different factors when constructing an argument.
-There will also be a chance to revisit the medicine unit in the spring term of Year 11.
 Students will build on these skills when moving onto our A level course in Year 12, which includes America 1865-1975, Tudor History and coursework on Modern Russian History.

-Our new A level course builds on the knowledge you have already acquired and extends it.
-It is designed to provide you with the experience of studying two periods of history in depth, with a focus on British, American and Russian history.
-You will be well supported in your work by a very well qualified and experienced department.
+Our new A level course builds on the knowledge students have already acquired and extends it.
+It is designed to provide an the experience of studying two periods of history in depth, with a focus on British, American and Russian history.
+Students are well supported by a very well qualified and experienced department.

 For more information about this subject at KS5, please click here to view the relevant subject leaflet at the bottom of the page.